Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Michael L. Battles - Clean Harbors, Inc.

 Hey, Michael, this is Mike.
-You got about halfway through that – your comments and then you broke up for a bit.
-And so could you just repeat the question briefly?
+You got about halfway through that – your comments, and then you broke up for a bit.
+And so, could you just repeat the question briefly?

 Michael E. Hoffman - Stifel, Nicolaus & Co., Inc.